-Somehow, somewhere along the line we started eating Asian food in our house.
+Somehow, somewhere along the line I started eating Asian food.
 I’m not really sure when it occurred, but it intersects with an interest in The Big Bang Theory.
 For those of you unaware of the show, it’s about a bunch of exceptionally gifted, geeky scientists who one-up each other with sciency facts while eating Asian takeout in their living room.
 A cute blond moves in across the hall and she brilliantly challenges their world with a complete lack of science understanding, a disruption to their status quo, and pop culture references.

 There’s a lot more to the show than my watered down description.
 It’s great – very binge worthy – and suddenly I craved Asian food with every 22 minute episode.
-But here’s the thing: I detest Chinese takeout, which is all we can get in Chicagoland Suburbia.
+But here’s the thing: I detest Chinese takeout, which is all I could ever get in Chicagoland Suburbia.
 It tastes processed, is full of MSG, and just does nothing for me.
 When I worked in the city, I became forever spoiled by a lovely little joint called Tamarind down from one of my client’s buildings.
 We went there at least twice a month, and I forever more cannot eat bad Asian food despite the fact that the restaurant is now closed.
+Now that I live in the Northwoods, my options are relegated to an all-you-can-eat “Oriental Kitchen” in Rhinelander, which is not going to cut it.
+Ever.

 - 1.5 to 1.75 lb boneless skinless chicken thighs, cut into ½ inch cubes